-16For example, Na et al. (2018) show that an appropriately chosen nominal depreciation rates after default can eliminate the distortions of downward nominal wage rigidities.
+15For example, Na et al. (2018) show that an appropriately chosen nominal depreciation rates after default can eliminate the distortions of downward nominal wage rigidities.

-17A knife-edge case under which the inflation targeting rule could potentially address both frictions is one where $\alpha_P \to \infty$ and $i \to \infty$.
+16A knife-edge case under which the inflation targeting rule could potentially address both frictions is one where $\alpha_P \rightarrow \infty$ and $i \rightarrow \infty$.